Embracing Singlehood, Single Life Blog

 17. Don’t always keep your phone at hand

-These days our phones have sadly become like a whole new external organ that we can’t seem to live without.
-Whether we’re sitting with friends, working, riding on the bus or sitting in a cafe, or just walking down the street… We can’t seem to detach from it for even a moment.
-We depend on it to keep in touch, save valuable information, take pictures, and navigate our way around.
-It even replaces our need to know anything, as any information we could possibly need is always within one google search.
-And while all that is very useful, we need to be very careful and minded to just how much we immerse ourselves in them.
-Don’t let them replace your brain, and try not to always reach for it whenever you have a quiet moment.
+These days, your phone has sadly become like a whole new external organ that you can’t seem to live without.
+Whether you’re sitting with friends, working, riding on the bus or sitting in a cafe, or just walking down the street… You can’t seem to detach from it for even a moment.
+You depend on it to keep in touch, save valuable information, take pictures, and navigate your way around.
+It even replaces your need to know anything, as any information we could need is always within one Google search or an AI tool.
+And while all that is very useful, you need to be very careful and mindful of just how much you immerse yourself in them.
+Make it a positive habit not to let them replace your brain, and try not to always reach for it whenever you have a quiet moment.

 18. Call or text your friends